• The Family that Sings?

 Feb 9 2026

 Justin grew up in rural Tennessee, working tobacco fields with his father.
 He loved laboring outdoors with his dad, yet his mom took him and his siblings to church, where Justin heard the Gospel.
-Around 12, he answered an altar call and was baptized—but in his teen years he fell into pornography and struggled with his faith.
+Around 12, he answered an altar call and was baptized—but in his teen years struggled with his faith.
 Seeing his younger brother’s own anguish over salvation, Justin knew he had to get right with God.
 Confessing his sins, Justin was rebaptized.
 John Piper’s sermons on Romans deepened his grasp of sovereign grace, and in time he committed his life to pastoral ministry.
 Husband to Tilly and father of three, Justin serves as elder at Grace Baptist Church in Hartsville, Tennessee.

 Show More Show Less